 1. Baking Soda and Vinegar

 Almost every DIY floor cleaner recipe includes these two ingredients, making them the true power couple of homemade cleaning.
 The odor-absorbing and scouring properties of baking soda combined with the degreasing power of vinegar will leave your tile or wood floors shiny and residue-free.
 Proportions will differ depending on whether you use a bucket mop or spray mop, but the most important thing in either case is to make sure the baking soda is fully dissolved.
 Note that vinegar is acidic, so don't let it sit on your wood.
 If your flooring is made from a sensitive material such as marble or travertine, avoid vinegar altogether by using a baking soda and soap solution instead.
 While most recipes recommend dish soap as an ingredient, it's only necessary for larger messes like caked-on edibles from your pet or child.
-If you do use vinegar, remember that it works well as a weed and grass killer, so don't empty out your bucket of vinegar solution on your lawn!
+If you do use vinegar, remember that it works well as a weed and grass killer too, so don't empty out your bucket of vinegar solution on your lawn!

 2. Baking Soda, Vinegar and Essential Oils